michaelbrewer/aws-lambda-events/docs/lambda-security.md

 - "Identity and access management for Lambda" - least priviledge
     - [Identity and access management for Lambda](https://docs.aws.amazon.com/lambda/latest/dg/security-iam.html)
+    - [IAM condition key, lambda:SourceFunctionArn](https://aws.amazon.com/about-aws/whats-new/2022/07/aws-lambda-iam-condition-key-lambda-source-function-arn/) - "This capability allows you to implement advanced security controls for the AWS API calls taken by your Lambda function code.
+For example, you can write conditional policies using the new lambda:SourceFunctionArn together with existing condition keys such as aws:SourceIP or aws:SourceVPC to grant permissions to AWS API calls only if those originate from inside the customer’s VPC."

 - "Compliance validation for AWS Lambda"
     - SOC1, SOC2, SOC3, PCI, FedRAMP, HIPAA, ISMAP etc..